SolaceLabs/solace-integration-guides/docs/_guides/weblogic-app-server.md

 ## Integrating with WebLogic Application Server

-Solace provides a JCA compliant resource adapter for integrating Java enterprise applications with the Solace JMS message broker.
+Solace provides a JCA compliant resource adapter for integrating Java enterprise applications with the Solace JMS event broker.
 There are two options for integrating Solace with WebLogic for use by Java enterprise applications including embedded and stand-alone deployment.
 This section will cover instructions on configuring the Resource Adapter Archive (RAR) file for stand-alone deployment, and configuring Solace as a Foreign JMS Provider

 In order to illustrate WebLogic Application Server integration, the following sections will highlight the required WebLogic configuration changes and provide sample code for sending and receiving messages using Enterprise Java Beans.

 This EJB sample consists of two enterprise beans, a Message Driven Bean and a Session Bean.
 The MDB is configured to receive a message on a "requests" Queue.
 When the MDB receives a message it then calls a method of the Session Bean to send a reply message to a "reply" Queue.
 The EJB sample requires configuration of various J2C entities in WebLogic to support usage of the Solace JCA compliant resource adapter.

-The following steps are required to accomplish the above goals of sending and receiving messages using the Solace JMS message broker.
+The following steps are required to accomplish the above goals of sending and receiving messages using the Solace JMS event broker.

 ###	Description of Resources Required
 The Solace JCA 1.5 resource adapter is provided as a standalone RAR file and is versioned together with a specific release of the Solace JMS API.
 The JMS API libraries are bundled inside a single resource adapter RAR file for deployment to the WebLogic application server.